wp-plugins/json-content-importer/readme.txt

 2. This screen shows the Wordpress-Editor with some [jsoncontentimporter]-code

 == Changelog ==

+= 1.1.2 =
+* Bugfix: tags like "{aa/aa}" are ok (previous: error)
+* Display JSON-HTML-Data really as HTML.
+Default: JSON-HTML-Data is displayed not as HTML but as HTML-Text.
+New in this version: tag-sytax like "{tag:html}" or "{street:html,ifNotEmptyAddRight:extratext}" allows real HTML-display.
+* New parameter in "[jsoncontentimporter]"-shortcode: set http-timeout "urlgettimeout". default is 5 seconds (ueful if source-website of JSON is slow)
+* Logo of plugin: Wordpress-Logo inserted
+* Update of screenshots

+= 1.1.1 =
+Bugfixes

 = 1.1.0 =
 Completely rewritten template engine for even better JSON-handling: